 Costco is a great place to buy books at a discount and they regularly stock Paleo titles from the best Paleo publisher Victory Belt.
-Right now (starting July 12, 2016), Costco will have a great set of Victory Belt cookbooks like The Ketogenic Cookbook by Maria Emmerich and Jimmy Moore, which is a good protocol for losing weight and sharpening cognition without hunger.
+Right now (starting July 12, 2016), Costco will have a great set of Victory Belt cookbooks like The Ketogenic Cookbook by Maria Emmerich, which is a good protocol for losing weight and sharpening cognition without hunger.
 The Autoimmune Paleo Protocol by Dr. Sarah Ballantyne which is great for people with autoimmune conditions.
 Finally the creme de la creme is my cookbook, Mediterranean Paleo Cooking.

 I wrote Mediterranean Paleo Cooking with my husband who is a classically trained chef from the Mediterranean region and our “creative director” Diane Sanfilippo who helped us bring our dream to life.
 We combined his family recipes with my passion for nutrition to create this behemoth 432 page book that has modifications for special diets including low carb, aip, fodmap, nut free and egg free.
 Pick it up at Costco today and save 40% – this is for a limited time – don’t miss out!